jesrav/mlmodels/README.md

 ```
 ## Data frame model decorator
 The data frame model decorator can be used to add some functionality to a model class that takes a Pandas DataFrame as input and produces predictions in the form of a Pandas Series or DataFrame.
-It adds methods for using the features and dtypes of the input dataframe to generate an open api specification.
+It adds methods for using the features and dtypes of the input dataframe to:
+- validate the date frame schema when predicting
+- generate an open api specification.

 The class you decorate needs to set the following attributes in the init method.
 - a features attribute (list of feature names)
 - a categorical_columns attribute (list of categorical columns)

+### Example use
 ```python
 from sklearn.ensemble import RandomForestRegressor import pandas as pd